WebexCC-SA/US_LTRCCT-2296/docs/Emergency_Audio.md

 >
 > Text-to-Speech Message: <copy>Welcome to Cisco Live, Let's set the name of the Emergency file, before we play with updating the same.</copy>
 >
->> Delete the existing path from  New Contact node and connect it  to the play welcome message node
+>> Delete the existing path from  New Contact node and connect it  to the play message node

 ---
 ### Add a Collect Digits node